 Old Iron Town, Utah

-View from the parking lot of Old Iron Town, Utah, March 2021.
-Photo by Dave Alexander.
+View from the parking lot of Old Iron Town, Utah, photo by Dave Alexander.

-Iron, and the lack thereof, was a major concern for pioneers settling Utah.
+Iron, and the lack thereof, was a significant concern for pioneers settling Utah.
 Everything from wagon wheels to dutch ovens required Iron, and many of these items were critical for survival, not to mention commerce.
-The area around Cedar City, Utah had been growing since iron ore was discovered in Southern Utah, after which, Mormon leader Brigham Young called for volunteers to colonize the region in late 1851.
+The area around Cedar City, Utah, had been growing since the discovery of iron ore in southern Utah.
+Afterward, Mormon leader Brigham Young called for volunteers to colonize the region in late 1851.

-Iron City, about 30 miles west of Cedar City, formed after iron ore was discovered by Peter Shirts in early 1868.
-In June that year, Ebenezer Hanks provided the investment to establish the Union Iron Company, later known as the Great Western Iron Company.
+Iron City, about 30 miles west of Cedar City, was formed after Peter Shirts discovered iron ore in early 1868.
+In June of that year, Ebenezer Hanks provided the investment to establish the Union Iron Company, later renamed the Great Western Iron Company.

 Bee-hive Kiln in Old Iron Town